 1. Ducted or Vented Hoods

-Ducted or Vented Hoods fully vent grease, smoke, and kitchen odors to the outside.
+Ducted or Vented Hoods fully vent grease, smoke, and cooking space odors to the outside.
 This is the best ventilation system that you can invest in.
 It decreases how often you need to clean your kitchen surfaces and does not require frequent filter changes.

 2. Non-vented, Duct-free, or Recirculated Hoods